c0nrad/blog/content/posts/calculating-collisions.md

-+++
+---
-author = "Stuart Larsen"
+author: "Stuart Larsen"
-title = "Calculating Collisions" date = "2019-05-17"
+title: "Calculating Collisions"
+date: "2019-05-17"
-description = "Calculating the resulting velocities from an elastic collision" tags = [
+description: "Calculating the resulting velocities from an elastic collision"
-    "newtonian",
-    "simulation",
-]
-+++
+categories: ["physics", "simulation"]
+---

 My attempt at calculating the resulting velocities of two spheres colliding in 3D.

 <!--more-->